mciwing/mciwing.github.io/docs/python/packages.md

 ```

 ???+ info

-    The exlamation mark (!) is used to run shell commands directly from your
-    notebook.
-Alternatively, if you don't want to enter commands in your
-    notebook, open a new command prompt and execute the same command without
-    the exclamation mark.
+  You can run shell commands directly from your notebook by using an exclamation mark (`!`) as a prefix (e.g., `!pip`).
+However, in some cases, such as when uninstalling a package, this approach may cause issues.
+Therefore, it's often recommended to use the terminal instead.

 Now, we'll install our first package, called [`seaborn`](https://seaborn.pydata.org/).
 To install a package use pip's `install` command followed by the package name
-(`!pip install <package-name>`).
-Execute the cell.
+(`pip install <package-name>`).
 Don't worry, it might take a couple of seconds.

 ```
-!pip install seaborn
+pip install seaborn
 ```

 `seaborn` is a quite common package to visualize data.
 Now, run the following